diagrams/diagrams-doc/doc/manual.rst

 ------

 The `Diagrams.TwoD.Image`:mod: module provides basic support for including both external and embedded images in diagrams.
-Backend support for images is currently somewhat limited, only the cairo backend supports external images and only the rasterific backend supports embedded images.
+Support for images varies by backend, only the cairo backend supports external images.
+The rasterific backend supports embedded images of many formats and the SVG backend supports embedded png images.

 To create an embedded image use either `loadImageEmb` to read an image from a file path using `JuicyPixels`:pkg: and return a